five-over-four/gameoflife/README.md

     "bg_colour"               - Colour of the background.
     "grid_colour"             - Colour of the toggleable grid.

 You can also save your game states into a file or even import a file of your own.
 The only conditions are that the file consists of 0s and 1s in an n x n grid with no spaces, where n is a natural number.
-T

 ## Features
 * The colours are (reasonably) fully customisable!